Blackboard Mass Notifications FAQ

 Is there a way to make these calls and texts from the District say they are from Farmington Public Schools?

-I am receiving calls/messages, but I do not have any children in Farmington Public Schools how can I stop these?
+I am receiving calls/messages, but I do not have any children in Farmington Public Schools and have not signed up for Community Messenger.
+How can I stop these?

 Most times when this occurs, it is a work phone number and the parent no longer works at that company, or it is a home or cell phone number that was given up and reassigned to a new person.
-If you are having this issue, please email email@example.com, provide the phone number and ask for the number to be removed.
+If you are having this issue, please email firstname.lastname@example.org, provide the phone number and ask for the number to be removed from Blackboard Notifications.